PowerShell/PSResourceGet/help/Get-InstalledPSResource.md

 ```

 ### -Version
 Specifies the version of the resource to be returned.
-Can be an exact version or a version range, using the NuGet versioning syntax.
+The value can be an exact version or a version
-Expected version/version range format is documented here: https://docs.microsoft.com/en-us/nuget/concepts/package-versioning#version-ranges
+range using the NuGet versioning syntax.

+For more information about NuGet version ranges, see [Package versioning](/nuget/concepts/package-versioning#version-ranges)

+PowerShellGet supports all but the _minimum inclusive version_ listed in the NuGet version range
+documentation.
+So inputting "1.0.0.0" as the version doesn't yield versions 1.0.0.0 and higher
+(minimum inclusive range).
+Instead, the values is considered as the required version and yields
+version 1.0.0.0 only (required version).
+To use the minimum inclusive range, provide `[1.0.0.0, ]` as
+the version range.

 ```yaml
 Type: System.String